 Fiona Benson: “With a background in agriculture – originally dairy – my foray into Ostrich production (eight years in South Africa) led me to understand the significant impact of nutrition on health.
 That journey also opened my eyes to the politics of conflicting business interests when it comes to the funding of scientific research.
 My mentor taught me never ‘to ‘assume’ but always check/test statements.
 Richard, my husband, was diagnosed with Type 2 diabetes, but with our increasing knowledge about the low-carbohydrate, high-fat dietary approach, we successfully brought about remission in his disease.
 In 2014 I became a Healthwatch York Volunteer.
 As part of the City of York Council (CYC) YorWellbeing initiative, I am now a Volunteer Health Champion.
 With our local Clinical Commissioning Group, like others, under serious financial pressures, I believe that York’s Public Health Collaboration team can play a valuable role in helping to develop a health strategy that will help not only York but the whole of our region to reduce healthcare costs.”

 Caroline Hind: “Having had success at healing my own migraine, weight and inflammatory bowel issues through ancestral health principles, I am keen to take part in national and local initiatives to improve health through nutrition and lifestyle.
 I believe that the benefits of switching away from processed, carbohydrate-heavy meals to nutrient-rich, traditional foods are of relevance to everyone and may be of particular interest for those battling health issues.
-I am a certified Primal Health Coach and am currently studying nutrition science.”
+I am a Registered Nutritional Therapy Practitioner and a Certified Primal Health Coach practising in York.”

 Email me at email@example.com